spinnaker/spinnaker.io/README.md

 ## Promo Banner on homepage

-The promo bannder across the top of the home page is displayed depending on a parameter in config.toml and also configured there:
+The promo banner across the top of the home page is displayed depending on a parameter in config.toml and also configured there:

 [params.promoBanner]
 show = true